Return Home > About Gift of Life > Gift of Life Donor Program Overview > Governing and Medical Advisory Boards

 Dr. Martin received his undergraduate degree from Rutgers University and his Doctor of Medicine degree from Robert Wood Johnson Medical School at Rutgers University.
 After completing a general surgery residency at Thomas Jefferson University and a fellowship in traumatology and surgical critical care at the University of Pennsylvania, Dr. Martin spent five years on the faculty at Thomas Jefferson University prior to his current faculty appointment at Penn.

-David J. Reich, MD, FACS, Chief, Multiorgan Transplantation and Hepatobiliary Surgery, Professor and Vice Chair of Surgery, Drexel University, College of Medicine
+Prior to joining Cleveland Clinic Weston Hospital, Dr. Reich headed Multi-organ Transplantation and Hepatobiliary Surgery, and was Professor and Vice Chair of the Department of Surgery, at Drexel University College of Medicine in Philadelphia.

-Diane Wilson, Chief Operating Officer, Tissue Services, Community Tissue Services (CTS)
+Diane Wilson, Chief Operating Officer, EVP, Solvita

 Mrs. Wilson received her associate degree in nursing from Everett Community College in Everett, Washington and later earned her Bachelor of Science and Master of Science in nursing and health from the University of Phoenix.

-Mrs. Wilson’s work in tissue banking began in 1988 through Community Tissue Services (CTS).
+Mrs. Wilson’s work in tissue banking began in 1988 through Solvita, then named Community Tissue Services (CTS).
 In 2005, she was honored with the prestigious Kenneth Sell Award which is given to individuals who have made a significant contribution to the field of tissue banking.
 In 2009, Mrs. Wilson was elected president of AATB.
 She is currently the chairman of the Board for the Joint Restoration Foundation (JRF).
 She has co-authored tissue bank standards for the Association of Orthopedic Nurses (AORN) and the American Association of Blood Banks (AABB).

 President and CEO